ExpressGateway/express-gateway/Contributing.md

 # Contributions

+## Pull Requests
 Any change to resources in this repository must be through pull requests.
 This applies to all changes to documentation, code, binary files, etc. Even long term committers and TC members must use pull requests.

+A pull request should contain:
+- a spec if applicable, e.g. a GitHub gist, public Google Doc, etc.
+- tests
+- docs (please open a separate pull request in the express-gateway.io repo and reference the pull request #)

+Tests for Express Gateway can be found in the `test` directory.
+Docs for Express Gateway are in the [express-gateway.io repo][express-gateway.io-repo] under the `docs` directory.

 No pull request can be merged without being reviewed.
 Pull request reviews can be requested by a specific contributor or group of contributors.

+Please make sure that the build passes for your branch.
+Express Gateway currently uses [CircleCI][circleci].

+## Reviews
 For non-trivial contributions, pull requests should sit for at least 36 hours to ensure that contributors in other timezones have time to review.
 Consideration should also be given to weekends and other holiday periods to ensure active committers all have reasonable time to